mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/tutorials/index.md

 4. Notebook diff viewer
 5. Notebook cells with embedded output

-More details on the JupyterLab environment are in the [official documentation](https://jupyterlab.readthedocs.io/en/2.2.x/).
+Additional details on the JupyterLab environment can be found in the [JupyterLab documentation](https://jupyterlab.readthedocs.io/en/2.2.x/).

 ## Katib
 Katib is the hyperparameter tuner and neural architecture search module in Kaptain.
-To learn to create hyperparameter tuning experiments, read the [tutorial](./katib/).
+To learn how to create hyperparameter tuning experiments, read the [tutorial](./katib/).

 These experiments can be accessed through the _HP &rarr; Monitor_ submenu: